 - Cultivate professional excellence and opportunities for career advancement.

-The professional expertise of instructors and students from across the country and internationally ensure an interactive exchange of ideas, solutions and challenging topics.
-You will be awarded your Certificate of Completion at the conference in a special ceremony.
+The professional expertise of instructors and students from around the world ensure an interactive exchange of ideas, solutions and challenging topics.